-Welcome to the Department of Geology & Geophysics at Yale University.
+Welcome to the Department of Earth and Planetary Sciences at Yale University.

 As you browse through our website you’ll discover that our field is one of the truly cross-disciplinary areas that brings together physics, chemistry, biology, math and geology in order to understand the planet on which we live.
 Our faculty, research scientists and students tackle issues of vital importance to society, including earthquakes, volcanic hazards, hurricanes, climate change, evolution and the fossil record, atmospheric carbon remediation, and the sustainability of natural resources.
 But we also explore fundamental questions such as the origin and evolution of the solar system and planets, the origin and rise of life, and the cause for climate variability over billions of years of Earth’s history.
 This breadth leads to collaborative interactions with many other departments on campus, such as Astronomy, Chemistry, Ecology & Evolutionary Biology, Economics, Engineering, Mathematics and Physics.